particle-iot/docs/src/content/community/photon-maker-kit-workshop/ch3.md

 Now we can complete setting up this integration from the Particle Console.

-## Setting up the Particle Integration
+## Setting up the Particle integration

 1. Navigate to [console.particle.io](https://console.particle.io) and click the "Integrations" menu item.